ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed PHY powerdown issues not fixed (bug 3596911).
 - NEW: Added an abstract file system interface written in C++, no implementations yet.
-  TODO: Create a descendant interface for hyerarchical file systems.
+  TODO: Create a descendant interface for hierarchical file systems.
   TODO: Create a FatFS wrapper implementing the interface and using a server thread for synchronization.
   TODO: Create an implementation over a read-only file system in code space.